 ECO 308 Cr.3

 This course covers behavior of consumers, producers and markets.
 Topics include theories of demand, production and cost, firm decisions, market structures, distribution, general equilibrium, welfare, and externalities.
 Prerequisite: ECO 110, ECO 120; MTH 160, MTH 175 or MTH 207.
 Offered Fall, Spring.

 ECO 310 Cr.3

-Application of economic principles for making effective management decisions with regard to strategies dealing with a firm’s external environment and internal organization.
+Application of economic principles for making effective management decisions with regard to strategies dealing with a firm's external environment and internal organization.
 Topics include: decisions under risk and uncertainty, vertical integration and outsourcing, pricing strategies, creating and capturing value, incentive conflicts and contracts, and issues in personnel economics.
-Prerequisite: ECO 110; MTH 145.
+Prerequisite: ECO 110; STAT 145.
 Offered Occasionally.

 ECO 312 Cr.3

 American economic growth in historical perspective from the point of view of the economist.
 Emphasis will be placed on the use of elementary economic theory as a tool to explain the growth of the American economy.
 Prerequisite: ECO 110, ECO 120.
 Offered Occasionally.